Guest article by Josh Haney, Emergency Medical Technician, TECC, TCCC

 ACE bandages are another that have really stood the test of time.
 Originally the All Cotton Elastic, or ACE, was a compression bandage that was created around the same time as the adhesive bandage.

-- ✅ VALUE PACK - Your package includes 4 rolls of compression wrap, two 3-inch rolls, and two 4-inch rolls.
-The smaller bandage is perfect for covering smaller areas while the larger bandage is ideal for larger areas.
+- ✅ VALUE PACK - Your package includes 4 rolls of premium elastic bandage wraps, two 3-inch rolls, and two 4-inch rolls.
+The smaller wrap is perfect for covering smaller areas while the larger bandage is ideal for larger areas.

-- ✅ DURABLE MATERIAL - Our elastic bandage wrap is made from premium polyester.
-It provides the best results by keeping your muscles tight.
-Each compression bandage extends up to 15ft when fully stretched.
+- ✅ DURABLE MATERIAL - Our compression bandage wrap is made from premium polyester.
+It provides the best results by keeping your muscles snug.
+Each crepe bandage extends up to 15ft when fully stretched.
 This is long enough to wrap most wrists, ankles, or knees.

 The intention was to use it for sprains, strains, injured joints, splinting fractures, but as time has gone by so many more uses have been established, such as treating venous issues like lymphedema and body wraps for weight loss.
 Latex has been removed from the ACE, making it safe for those with allergies, and the little metal clips have in recent years been replaced by Velcro.